johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-overview.md

 ## Access the Edge Management Service

+All connectors can be configured and managed in the Edge Management Service.
 Use these steps to access the experience:

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/homepage) and sign in.
 2. In the main left navigation bar, go to **Settings > Microsoft Edge**.
+3. Navigate to the Connectors tab.

 ## Learn More